-The Company is continuing drilling in this area and to the east of the Tuvatu main zone, and intends to undertake a new resource estimate upon completion of the program.
-Geological mapping and surface sampling is ongoing within the Tuvatu West area to ensure a clear understanding of the controls and nature of mineralization throughout the target zone.
+The Company completed this phase of drilling in October 2013 and is currently evaluating results.
+Geological mapping and surface sampling is ongoing at Tuvatu to ensure a clear understanding of the controls and nature of mineralization throughout the target zone.